vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 #### Task 1: Install Visual Studio Code Extensions

+> **Important**: The tools and products associated with this Task are pre-installed on the virtual machine created for this course.

 1. Open Visual Studio Code.

 1. On the left side of the Visual Studio Code window, click **Extensions**.